-BOND NO KNOW ALL MEN/WOMEN BY THESE PRESI ENT that we, as Principal (also referred to herein as "CONTRAC" FOR"), and as Surety, are held and firmly bound unto , hereinafter called "OWNER," in the sum of Dollars (\$), for the payment of which sum, well and truly executors, administrators, successors, and assig present.
-The condition of the above obligation is such that and is about to enter into the annexed Contra · · [NAME OF PROJECT], in accordance with Principal's Bid Dated, and to which reference is hereby made for all particulars, and is required by said "OWNER" to give this bond in connection with the execution of said Contract;
+BOND NO KNOW ALL MEN/WOMEN BY THESE PRE SENT that we, as Principal (also referred to herein as "CONTRAG CTOR"), and as Surety, are held and firmly bound unto , hereinafter called "OWNER," in the sum of Dollars (\$), for the payment of which sum, well and trul executors, administrators, successors, and ass present. • The condition of the above obligation is such t and is about to enter into the annexed Cont · • [NAME OF PROJECT], in accordance with n OWNER's Call for Bids documents and Principal's Bid Dated, and to which reference is hereby made for all particulars, and is required by said "OWNER ?" to give this bond in connection with the execution of said Contract;